EribertoPerez/OsTicket/post-installation.md

 <h1>osTicket - Post-Install Configuration</h1>
 <p>
 This tutorial outlines a brief post-install configuration of the open-source help desk ticketing system osTicket.
-If you dont have a Virtual Machine running osTicket already.
-Please see the osticket-prereqs for more information on the lab environment.
+If you dont have a Virtual Machine running osTicket already, please see the osticket-prereqs for more information on the lab environment.
 </p>
 <br />